paoga87/jekyll-v2/_posts/2023-12-13-usfederal-cybersecurity-compliance.md

 -	[NIST SP 800-207:](https://csrc.nist.gov/pubs/sp/800/207/final) Zero Trust Architecture
 -	[NIST SP 800-218:](https://csrc.nist.gov/pubs/sp/800/218/final) Secure Software Development Framework (SSDF)

-Want to see other frameworks included or let me know what you thought about this write-up, [get in touch](https://paolagarcia.com/contact/)!
+Want to see other frameworks included or let me know what you thought about this write-up?
+[Get in touch](https://paolagarcia.com/contact/)!

 In Part II, I will be breaking down each of the seven frameworks listed above, and dive into some common use cases and how they are applied in industry.